 The underwriters and their affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment hedging, financing and brokerage activities.
 The underwriters and their affiliates have from time to time performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and for our affiliates in the ordinary course of business for which they have received and would receive customary compensation.
-In the ordinary course of their various business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investments and securities activities may involve securities and/or instruments of the issuer.
+In the ordinary course of their various business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investments and securities may involve securities and/or instruments of the issuer.
 For example, Credit Suisse Securities (USA) LLC is a lender under our revolving credit facility and will receive a portion of the net proceeds from this offering.
 The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

-Because certain potential underwriters, or their affiliates, are lenders under our revolving credit facility and each would receive 5% or more of the net proceeds from this offering in the form of the repayment of such existing indebtedness, each would be deemed to have a conflict of interest under FINRA Rule 5121.
+Because Wells Fargo Securities, LLC, CIBC World Markets Corp., Comerica Securities, Inc., BBVA Securities Inc. and PNC Capital Markets LLC, or their affiliates, are lenders under our revolving credit facility and each will receive 5% or more of the net proceeds from this offering in the form of the repayment of such existing indebtedness, each is deemed to have a conflict of interest under FINRA Rule 5121.
 Accordingly, this offering is being made in compliance with the requirements of FINRA Rule 5121.
 The appointment of a "qualified independent underwriter" is not required in connection with this offering as a "bona fide public market," as defined in FINRA Rule 5121, exists for our common units.
-In accordance with FINRA Rule 5121, each applicable potential underwriter will not confirm sales to any account over which it exercises discretionary authority without the specific written approval of the transaction from the account holder.
+In accordance with FINRA Rule 5121, each applicable underwriter will not confirm sales to any account over which it exercises discretionary authority without the specific written approval of the transaction from the account holder.
 See "Use of Proceeds."